9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **Intake Redesign Building**

 Today we were able to get part of the frame built.
-For the intake, we got the holes marked, for drilling out the metal, for the high strength axles.
-This gave us a good basis for knowing what we would need to take home over the weekend.
+We plan to drill holes for the high strength axles on our intake, so we had to plan and mark where we would put then.
+This gave us a good basis for what we need to take home over the weekend.
 It also helped us get a good understanding of how the intake should work and how we should build it.

 #### **Next Meeting**

-We are planning to meet outside of school, so we had to gather the equipment, we would need, ahead of time.
-The team decided that we would like to spend more time on certain things, like the intake that we just decided to redesign.
-We would like to get it done sooner rather than later to allow for more time in the future to work on other things.
+The team decided that we would like to spend more time on certain things, like the intake that we just redesigned, so we have to make time for it outside of school.
+We would like to get it done soon to allow for more time in the future to work on other things.
+The extra meetings might continue if we find that everyone can join them and they prove to be helpful.

 #### **End of Entry Thoughts**

-Though we didnt get a lot done on the robot today, we were able to get the supplies we need to work on the robot, a good deal, over the weekend The work we did get done allowed us to gain a better understanding of the intake that we are hoping to build.
-Tomorrow we will be able to get the high-strength axle holes drilled, and then hopefully be able to work on getting the frame mounted to the base, and start figuring out driving the axles for the intake.
+Though we didnt get a lot done on the robot today, we were able to get the supplies we need to work on the robot over the weekend.
+The work we did get done allowed us to gain a better understanding of the intake that we are hoping to build.
+Tomorrow we will be able to drill out the holes for the high-strength axles, attach the frame to the base, figure out how we can minimize motor usage among the axles on the intake.